What is Biodegradable Glitter Made Of? Is It Cosmetic Glitter?

 Most cosmetic glitters on the market are made from PET plastic, meaning that they are, by definition, microplastics because they are less than 5mm in size.
 Microplastics are a huge problem for our marine life as these tiny particles are washed into our waterways after we use them and can eventually end up in our oceans.

 The reason microplastics are of such high concern is because our beautiful marine life mistake plastic glitter for food.
-Once microplastics are digested by wildlife, they remain in their stomachs for their entire lifetime and even make their way up the food-chain when other marine life, birds and humans consume them!
+Once microplastics are digested by wildlife, they remain in their stomachs for their entire lifetime and even make their way up the food-chain when other marine life, birds and even humans consume them!
 For this reason, plastic glitter's ugly step sister, microbeads, have already been widely banned.

 So what sets biodegradable glitter apart from its conventional cosmetic counterpart?